Live Brent Crude Oil Price Chart

 ProShares Ultra Bloomberg Crude Oil

-Leveraged 2× daily crude oil exposure for active traders.
-Not suitable for buy-and-hold strategies due to daily rebalancing decay.
-High risk — used for short-term tactical positions only.
+Leveraged 2x daily crude oil exposure for active traders.
+Not suitable for buy-and-hold strategies due to daily rebalancing decay and compounding effects.
+High risk, designed exclusively for short-term tactical positions.

 Brent Crude Futures